Make professional contacts

 1. Access an unrivalled global network of over 11,000 information professionals, representing more than 25 different disciplines in 83 countries.
-You can reach information professionals from Rio de Janeiro to Tokyo, working in industries as diversified as biotechnology, art museums, financial services, not-for-profits, advertising agencies, governments, and many more.
+You can reach information professionals from Rio de Janeiro to Tokyo, working in industries as diversified as biotechnology, education, art museums, financial services, not-for-profits, advertising agencies, governments, and many more.

 2. Accessing the members’ network is easy.
 The members’ database is available anytime by logging in to the SLA website.
 You can search members by location, employer, industry or regional chapter.

 3. With an average of 10 events and joint meetings per year, it’s easy to get to know your local peers and strengthen your professional relationships.
 SLA Europe also encourages you to get involved and join a committee – we welcome your new ideas and energy.